emicklei/melrose/docs/install.md

 # Install from source

-In order to work with `Melrōse` on your operating system, the following components need to be installed:
+In order to work with `melrōse` on your operating system, the following components need to be installed:

 - portmidi library
 - melrōse executable program